 B. Administration, enforcement and appeals.
 The provisions of this article shall be administered by the Building Commissioner except as otherwise provided herein.

-§ 300-20.5 Permitted uses.
+§ 300-9.2.4Permitted uses.

 The specific uses permitted and not permitted in MSHD in each specific sub-zone are enumerated in Table 1.
 All new construction in MSHD will require a site plan review and approval by the Planning Board.
 If the proposed rehabilitation of an existing building includes new construction, which will alter the existing footprint by more than 10%, a site plan review and approval by the Planning Board will be required.